 FELIX GRAHAM, ED.D.C.T.

-As a composer/director, his work examines singing as performance art, exploring the sonic & emotional shift of the western canon when performed by GNC voices/ensembles.
+As a composer/director, Dr. Graham’s work examines singing as performance art, exploring the sonic & emotional shift of the western canon when performed by GNC voices/ensembles.
 His first large-scale composition, Stations of the Lost: A Trans Requiem, was written as a subversion of the traditional liturgical memorial, using the gnostic poetry of the gender-bending occultist Alastair Crowley – the “wickedest man on earth.”
-Dr. Graham is currently in residence at The Flea (NYC), where his new work, The Passion of Miss de Marco, Unemployed Stenographer, explores historic queer narratives and the role of media in our understanding of queer icons.

 ARTIST STATEMENT